Why Generics Fail in Grease Traps — Dr. Peters Explains

 1

-Only lipase-specific bacterial strains effectively break down triglycerides — broad-spectrum generics lack this specificity
+Only lipase-specific microbial culture effectively break down triglycerides — broad-spectrum generics lack this specificity

 -